 A covert operation tasked with a mission to increase bankers’ resilience to stress so they work harder and longer for the bank, the Comprehensive Banker Fitness (CBF) programme made startling discoveries about the race of pitchbook monkeys soon after its genesis.
 The psychologists that headed the team were absolutely hysteric about it.

-In banking, however, the beaten develop an even stronger attraction, some would call it love, for their superior.
-That is because the tremendous weight and intensity of these – very often unexpected – diatribes and lashes upon the junior bankers penetrate so deep in the psyche that a powerful bond emerges between master and slave.
+In banking, however, the beaten develop an even stronger attraction for their superior.
+Some would even call it love.
+That is because the tremendous weight and intensity of those – often unexpected – diatribes and lashes thrown upon the junior bankers penetrated so deep in the psyche that a powerful bond emerged between master and slave.

 This is how I explained it to one non-banker who couldn’t get his head around this psychological phenomenon: